J3king/J3king/README.md

 ## Hi there 👋

-Myself Jatin Khandal
+I'm Jatin Khandal
-I'm pursuying Bachelor of computer science with Artificial intelligence & data science  from POORNIMA UNIVERSITY Jaipur.
+🎓 I'm currently pursuing a Bachelor's in Computer Science with a specialization in Artificial Intelligence & Data Science at Poornima University, Jaipur.

-- 🔭 I’m currently working on PYTHON , MACHINE LEARNING and ARTIFICIAL INTELLIGENCE.
+🔭 Actively working on projects in Python, Machine Learning, and Artificial Intelligence

-- 🌱 I’m currently learning PYTHON , GITHUB , AI TOOLS AND MACHINE LEARNING.
-- Additionaly I'm working on Sql, Power BI , and many for Data Analytics
+🌱 Currently exploring GitHub, AI Tools, and enhancing my skills in Python & ML

+📊 Also diving into Gradio , CV2 , Cvzone , Streamlit , Linux , SQL, Power BI, and other tools

+🚀 Passionate about building real-world tech solutions and constantly learning to grow in the AI/ML domain!